santiagolxs/INFIG/README.md

 # INFIG
-The model code will be accessed soon.
+This repository will be completed as soon as possible.